Compensation for Ureteral Damage

 How JMW Can Help

-Making a Claim for Urinary Tract Damage
+Can I Make a Claim for Ureteral or Urinary Tract Damage?

 Damage to the urinary tract can also occur while opening the abdomen, particularly if you have undergone previous Caesarean sections, as there may only be a very thin layer of scar tissue separating the two cavities.
+If the injury is not detected and repaired during the original procedure, you may be entitled to compensation.

-What are the symptoms of a damaged bladder or ureters?
+What are the symptoms of damaged ureters?

 • Heavy bleeding from the urinary tract